christiang7/ToText/README.md

 ### 2023-10-30 created programm template-tex.sh
-created program template-tex.sh like template-calculation
+created program template-tex.sh like template-calculation texstudio behavior for markdown files with noweb, compilation and so on changed with script [texstudio-noweb-py.sh]

 ### 2023-07-03 wayland paste in zim
 custom tool for insert clipboard of wayland